-Kimberly Kras, School of Criminology & Justice Studies
+Kimberly Kras, Criminology and Justice Studies

 “UMass Lowell has put itself on the map.
 It has a presence in the field of sex offender research that’s really well-respected.”

 Asst.
 Prof. Kimberly Kras worked with sex offenders and probation and parole violators as a probation officer in Missouri for three years.
 She also worked with specialty courts for veterans, gang members and people accused of drug crimes.

 But she soon became frustrated.
 While there was plenty of research on the most violent and egregious sex offenders, there was very little on nonviolent, middle- and low-level sex offenders and how to keep them from committing new crimes.

 So Kras headed to graduate school and studied what happens to those sex offenders after they’re released, how often they end up back behind bars, and why they do.